itsjackfan/sero/TASKS.md

 ## USER TESTING PUSH
+- [ ] login validation and account creation logic
 - [ ] update insights chatbot to actually remember context
 - [ ] rewrite insights chatbot prompt
 - [ ] seed with real chronotype information
+- [ ] ensure that users get a duplicate of a base chronotype that is then ready to be modified and that the app reads from HERE, not from the base chronotype
 - [ ] store specific users' chronotypes and data in the database and pull from there across the whole app (remove placeholders)
 - [ ] codebase refactor and cleanup